mskcc/tempo/README.md

 ## Nextflow framework

-Basic Nextflow pipline for processing WES/WGS FASTQs into analysis-ready BAMs using GATK4 best practices.
+Basic Nextflow pipeline for processing WES/WGS FASTQs into analysis-ready BAMs using GATK4 best practices.
 The following pipeline should do:

 * alignment via `bwa mem`
 * `MarkDuplicates` to indentify duplicate reads for QC with GATK4